arunsrin/arunsrin.mkdocs/home/index.md

 # ⬇️What's here

-I read a lot of [books](books/index.md) but want to turn that into a more active hobby that ties into writing in some way.
-So you will find a list of books I've read, and reviews of some of them.
+I read a lot of [books](books/index.md) and aim to turn that into a more active hobby that ties into writing.
+Consequently, you will find a list of books I've read, along with reviews for some of them.

-On the software side, I've collected some notes over time on various things that interest me.
-They're not burned in my memory like the Emacs/readline keybindings, so I've felt the need to dump them here.
+On the software side, I've collected notes over time on various topics that interest me.
+Since they're not always as "burned in" as my Emacs or Readline keybindings, I've gathered them here for easy reference.

 <div class="grid cards" markdown>